 Amusement parks have their shine and excitement it’s true, but for some families, the true adventure comes from getting outside.
-Zip lines and ropes courses, backcountry hikes, caving, whitewater rafting, you name it, it’s available to you somewhere in the U.S. If you’re ready to test your family’s mettle this summer, here is our list of the must-see spots for summer 2017.
+Zip lines and ropes courses, backcountry hikes, caving, whitewater rafting, you name it, it’s available to you somewhere in the U.S. If you’re ready to test your family’s mettle this summer, here is our list of the must-see outdoor activities parks in the USA for summer 2017.

 Sandy Spring, MD